dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/BulkImport.md

 In this topic, we'll walk you through using our highly performant `BULK_IMPORT_HFILE` procedure to import flat files into your Splice Machine database.
 Bulk importing splits a data file into temporary HFiles (store files) before it is imported into your database by directly loading the generated StoreFiles into your Region Servers.
 Ideally, the temporary HFiles are of approximately equal size, which spreads your data evenly across the Region Servers.

-We recommend using Bulk HFile importing; however, if your input might contain data errors that need checking, you must use our our [basic import procedures](bestpractices_ingest_import.html), `IMPORT_DATA` or `MERGE_DATA_FROM_FILE` instead, because they perform constraint checking during ingestion.
+We recommend using Bulk HFile importing; however, if your input might contain data errors that need checking, you must use our our [basic import procedures](bestpractices_ingest_import.html) instead; these procedures, `IMPORT_DATA` and `MERGE_DATA_FROM_FILE`,  perform constraint checking during ingestion.
 {: .noteNote}

 The remainder of this topic contains these sections: